fgimenez/mirage-load-test/README.md

 After a few seconds the instance will be accessible through ssh with this command:

     $ ssh -i ./image/keypair/private -p 8022 mlt@localhost

+The complete process of image creation, instance spin up and remote execution of commands on it is automated in the `run.sh` script at the root of the project.